Sanglorian/orcus/Orcus Advanced Options - current.md

 > #### Overrun
 >
 > **At-Will** **Attack**  (**Move Action**) ● **Martial, Weapon**
 > **Effect** Move up to your speed.
-Make a secondary attack each time you attempt to enter an enemy’s space.
+During this movement, you can attempt to enter enemies’ spaces.
+Make a secondary attack against an enemy each time you attempt to enter their space.
 > *Secondary Attack:* Strength vs Fortitude; on a hit, push the target 1 square and you successfully enter their space; on a miss, you provoke an opportunity attack from the target, fail to enter their space, and your movement ends.

 > #### Repel